nmaffly/WordleSolver/README.md

 ## Introduction

 Welcome to my Wordle Solver project!
 This website was born out of my genuine enjoyment of playing Wordle and a passion for puzzle solving—both in the traditional sense and in the realm of coding.
-Combining these interests with my love for web development, I embarked on creating a tool that could assist Wordle enthusiasts like myself in uncovering solutions to their daily puzzles.
+Combining these interests with my love for web development, I decided to create a tool to assist fellow Wordle-ers and expand my programming skillset.

 ## Inspiration

-My journey with Wordle began in the 11th grade, thanks to a physics teacher who introduced me to the game.
-This project represents not just a technical challenge, but a personal endeavor to merge my hobbies with my technical skills.
-The inspiration to create an optimized Wordle-solving algorithm also came from an admiration of the problem-solving content by the YouTube channel 3blue1brown, which has always fueled my curiosity and innovative spirit.
+Wordle is one of many puzzle games that I enjoy.
+However, my interest was really piqued after watching a [YouTube video](https://www.youtube.com/watch?v=v68zYyaEmEA) by 3brown1blue, in which he delves into his take on solving Wordle with information theory.
+I was inspired to take my own approach to solving Wordle as optimally as possible.
+This project represents not just a techincal challenge, but a personal endeavor to merge my hobbies with my technical skills.

 ## Development Process